Imago

 NCAA, College League, USA Football: Big 12 Media Days Jul 8, 2025 Frisco, TX, USA Cincinnati quarterback Brendan Sorsby answers questions from the media during 2025 Big 12 Football Media Days at The Star.
 Frisco The Star TX USA, EDITORIAL USE ONLY PUBLICATIONxINxGERxSUIxAUTxONLY Copyright: xRaymondxCarlinxIIIx 20250708_rtc_cb2_1356

-Back in February, Cincinnati made it clear that transferring wouldn’t come easy.
-The program filed a $1 million lawsuit against its former QB Brendan Sorsby tying it to an NIL deal signed in July 2025.
-According to the school, that 18-month agreement required him to stay put through the 2026 season or pay up.
+Back in February, Cincinnati made it clear that transferring wouldn’t come easily.
+The program filed a $1 million lawsuit against its former QB, Brendan Sorsby, tying it to an NIL deal signed in July 2025.
+According to the school, the 18-month agreement required him to stay put through the 2026 season or pay up.
 But he left anyway.
-Now, two months later, he’s pushing back on the lawsuit.
+Now, two months later, after he announced taking steps to take care of his gambling addiction, Sorsby is pushing back on the lawsuit.

 Watch What’s Trending Now!